stelmo/VibrioNatriegens/readme.md

 | NCBI accession | 939 (100 %) |
 | SBO | 939 (100 %) |

+## Visualization
+In the `maps` directory, [Escher compatible maps](https://escher.github.io/#/) of all the major subsystems of _V. natriegens_ may be found.
+Every metabolic reaction in the model is accounted for in these maps, facilitating a visual inspection of flux solutions etc.

 ## Build instructions

 For convenience, an SBML and JSON formatted model is available in the main directory of the repo.

 If you would like to build the model from scratch (recommended, since some useful data gets lost converting to the commonly used model formats), then you must first install `VibrioNatriegens` like any Julia package.
 ```julia
 ] add VibrioNatriegens
 ```
+Note, the Rhea reactions used in the model are downloaded, and cached, from `https://www.rhea-db.org/` the first time the model is built, so it might take a few minutes at first.
+Thereafter the building process should take less than 10 seconds.

 Basic tests (MEMOTE-like) can be run by testing the package just like any other Julia package.
 These tests also run with CI every time the model is changed.
 ```julia